ajeetsinghyadav/ajeetsinghyadav.github.io/_pages/about.md

 ## Ajeet Singh Yadav

-I am a Senior Software Engineer at Stryker with over 10 years of experience in software development.
-My expertise lies in computer graphics development for Mako Robot Application.
+Ajeet Singh Yadav is a Senior Software Engineer with 10+ years of experience, currently working at the Robotics Innovation Center, Stryker, on medical devices for Mako.
+He is also part of the architecture team, with a main focus on 3D visualization, advanced algorithms, and leading multiple impactful projects within Stryker.
+Beyond his professional role, Ajeet is developing VertexNova—a multiplatform, multi-backend custom game engine—demonstrating his passion for high-performance graphics and cross-platform technology.

 ### Education